kleinfreund/kleinfreund.de/src/pages/resume.md

   At Sendcloud, I worked in several teams on pretty much all frontend-related aspects of the platform including feature development, internationalization, API design, general maintenance tasks, and the hiring process and mentoring of new front-end developers.

-  Besides heavily contributing to finalizing the multi-year effort of migrating the platform’s main frontend to a Vue.js-powered application, I’m also involved in the decision-making processes of one of the biggest projects within the development department.
+  Besides heavily contributing to finalizing the multi-year effort of migrating the platform’s main frontend to a Vue.js-powered application, I’m also involved in the decision-making processes of one of the department’s biggest projects, yet.

   Technologies: HTML, CSS, JavaScript (Vue.js)